CW-Codewalnut/voice-ai-tool/README.md

 # Voice AI Survey Tool

-An free and open source self-hostable platform for creating and deploying conversational voice-based surveys powered by OpenAI's real-time models.
+A free and open source self-hostable platform for creating and deploying conversational voice-based surveys powered by OpenAI's real-time models.

 ### Key Features